Best streaming devices in 2023

 Super Resolution Upscaling doesn't make a notable difference

 Amazon's Fire TV Cube just got smarter, partially through a new octa-core processor that makes it one of the fastest streaming devices on the market.
 In our testing, that improved speed has it neck and neck with the Roku Ultra (2020) and Apple TV 4K (2021).
-But this streaming device is more about its voice commands, as it's also an Alexa speaker.
+But this streaming device is more about its voice commands, as it also functions as an Alexa speaker.
 Not only does it let you control a cable box (or a live TV service if you cut the cord), but it's also able to control your TV volume and inputs.

 This year's model is also better because it offers an HDMI-IN port for those of us juggling all the devices, and puts a USB-A port and Ethernet inside as well, so no adapters are necessary for webcam connections or more stable streaming.
-That said, don't expect Amazon's new Super Resolution Upscaling feature to remaster your content, as it's more about proving smaller upgrades to non-4K content.
+That said, don't expect Amazon's new Super Resolution Upscaling feature to remaster your content, as it's more about providing smaller upgrades to non-4K content.

 Read our full Amazon Fire TV Cube (2022) review.